 Owning a pet offers countless benefits, including the emotional support of a four-legged friend.
 Some pets can even become officially designated emotional support animals (ESAs).
-How do pets get this extra-special badge of honor?
-Does it have any legal teeth?
+So how do pets get this special badge of honor, and does it mean anything from a legal standpoint?
 How are emotional support animals different than service animals?
 Below, we’ll dive into these questions and more.

 What is an emotional support animal?

-While service animals perform tasks to aid people with physical disabilities, emotional support animals aid people with diagnosed psychological disabilities (such as depression, anxiety, or bipolar disorder).
-If you or someone you know has such a condition, having a pet designated as an emotional support animal gives you special air travel and housing privileges to make you more comfortable.
+While service animals perform tasks to aid people who have physical disabilities, emotional support animals aid people who have been diagnosed with a psychological condition.
+This can include medical conditions like depression, anxiety, PTSD, and more.
+Having a pet designated as an emotional support animal gives you special air travel and housing privileges to make you more comfortable.

 - Costs associated with your pet can be deductible medical expenses.